0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 physical goods](https://en.wikipedia.org/wiki/Reification_(Marxism))
 and associations to brands.

+I refuse to acknowledge the <abbr title="Department of Homeland Security">DHS</abbr>,
+<abbr title="Customs and Border Protection">CBP</abbr>
+as necessary or helpful to US national security, as defenders of the constitution or more generally as upkeepers of the rule of law.
+At their worst, they're oppressive thugs for a racist deep state.

 I will express my opinions and disagreements with the U.S.A government as I always have.
 I will continue to be anti-war, anti-drone, anti-neoliberal, anti-imperialist, anti-capitalist, and violently anti-fascist (if the fascists